Kids in Motion – A Must Have Movement CD

 “Kids in Motion” is a CD that I was introduced to during my student teaching and is a resource that I go back to again and again.
 I’ll admit, this album is pretty old and one of MANY on the list of great resources made by creative partners Greg & Steve, but it’s one of their best.
 You can hit up their website and peruse all of their wonderful stuff.
 There are lots of ways to incorporate the songs on the album and once you’ve taught the songs to kids they love to go back and sing them over and over again.

-Here's why I love this album.
+Here are just a few reasons why I love this album.
 There are a ton of fun and easy songs on the CD that make teaching movement games a snap.
-The songs usually come with verbal instructions in the singing so that I don’t have to give instructions.
+The tracks usually come with verbal prompts so that I don’t have to give instructions as the song is playing.
 If the kids listen to the lyrics they get everything they need to be successful on the song and with the movement.
-I love this because it means that they're held accountable for listening so that they can learn the directions for the song.
-It also means that I can stand back and don’t have to take a central role in teaching the material.
+This means that kids are held accountable for listening so that they know what to do.
+It also means that I can stand back and help individual kiddos and don’t have to take a central role in teaching the material.
 I can be on the sidelines modifying behavior and encouraging and dancing along.
 Honestly, the directions are so clear in the music that I think I could potentially leave this CD with a substitute teacher and get some great results.

 I can’t say enough about how much I love this recording.
 Go and check it out.
-Seriously, here’s the link again to the Amazon page.
-If you get it, let me know what you think and I’ll share with you some of my favorites!
-I'm hopefully going to write more about it later this year with more concrete examples of how I use each song.
+Seriously, here’s the link to the Amazon page.
+If you get it, let me know what you think and I’ll share with you some of my favorites tracks!
 GREAT resources here for movement and easy easy easy to incorporate!